 About the Author

 Not a Travis CI user yet?
-Sign up for a free account!
+Sign up for an account today!!

 Looking for something more bespoke for your builds?
 Try a free trial of Travis CI Enterprise.